 About This Drug

 Alemtuzumab is used to treat cancer.
-It is given intravenously (IV) or subcutaneously (an injection under the skin).
+It is given in the vein (IV) or by a shot under the skin (subQ)

 Possible Side Effects (More Common)

-- Sudden dizziness after you stand up from a lying or sitting position
+- Sudden dizziness after you stand up from a lying or sitting down

 - Bone marrow depression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
-It may increase your risk for infection, fatigue, and bleeding.
+This may raise your risk for infection, make you tired and weak (fatigue), and raise your risk of bleeding.